Notification of Hours of Work

 Employers must give employees notice of when their work begins and ends over a period of at least one week.
 Notice can be

 The notice must be posted at least one week prior to the start of the work schedule and employers must give at least one weeks’ notice of a change in the schedule.
 The week’s notice does not apply when there is an unexpected, unusual, or emergency circumstance.
 Employers must keep these records for five years.

 - posted online on a secure website that the employee has access to; or

 - provided in any other manner that informs the employee of the schedule.

 Employers can set a work week as any period of seven consecutive days, as long as the period is consistently used in setting an employee’s work schedule.

 Employers may be able to obtain authorization to vary the requirement to post a work schedule or a change to the work schedule.
-Please see the Scheduling Variation Permit Application in Permits and Variances.
+Please see Permits for more information.